davesque/thought.place/posts/objects/2017/7/3/pagerank.md

     \draw[edge] (4) to[bend left] (3);
   \end{tikzpicture}

-  <figcaption>Figure 4: A web with isolated zones.</figcaption>
+  <figcaption>Figure 4: A web with isolated sections.</figcaption>
 </figure>

-To answer all these questions, we need to find a more systematic way to talk about this problem.
+To answer all these questions, we need to find a more systematic way to talk about this problem^[The algorithm we've described in this first section is, in fact, how an early version of Google's very own PageRank algorithm worked.
+So, at one point in recent history, this algorithm was poised to make billions of dollars.
+The rest of this article will touch on more of the details of the PageRank algorithm.].

 ## A More Systematic Approach